RasaHQ/rasa-nlu-examples/readme.md

 # Usage

-You can install the examples from this repo via pip;
+You can install the examples from this repo via pip.
+Let's say you download the standard tools.

 ```
 pip install git+https://github.com/RasaHQ/rasa-nlu-examples